 - Once a note taker is found, the student requesting the service must provide their note taker with contact information and make arrangements for receiving notes.

-- If a peer note taker cannot be located, the student should contact the Resource Accommodation Specialist in the Office of Specialized Services.
-The office can work to identify a note taker through an alternate resource.
+- If a peer note taker cannot be located, the student should contact email@example.com.
+The office can work to identify a note taker through an

-- We also provide notetaking services via Notetaking Express (a downloadable app) which requires the student to meet with the Resource Accommodation Specialist for a brief orientation and to sign up.
+- We also provide notetaking services via Notetaking Express (a downloadable app) which emails you notes within 24-48 hours.
+This requires the student to meet with the Resource

 - Tutoring accommodation is available to all students free of charge.

-- Basic four function calculator (Addition, Subtraction, Multiplication and Division); not a scientific or graphing calculator.
+- Permission to use a basic four function calculator (Addition, Subtraction, Multiplication and Division); not a scientific or graphing calculator.

-- You will need to provide your own calculator for course work.
+- You will need to provide your own calculator.

-- Record lectures using a smart device i.e., phone or laptop.
+- Record lectures using a digital device i.e. phone, recorder, or laptop.